lerichjam/lerichjam/README.md

-👋 Hello
+👋 @lerichjam here

-Hacking my way through DeFi
+Trying to build something and contributing to a wider DeFi adoption

-Degen, software eng versed in data
+Software engineering background.
+Extensive data proficiency.
+Financial services experience.

 @lerichjam on Twitter